Our Guide to

 During the rains, the sweet grasses sprout and attract massive herds of gemsbok, springbok and carnivores like lion, cheetah and brown hyena.
 There is no permanent water here and in the dry season, cruel mirages emerge in the haze that cry out for rain.

-The luxury Botswana safari is done differently.
+Botswana luxury safaris are done differently.
 With a high cost low impact policy, you pay more for a more exclusive safari.
 Why?
 Well it’s quite simple – Botswana wants to limit the impact on its environment whilst still generating sustainable income for its people.
 The rewards certainly outweigh the price tag.
 Much of the bush is private concessions and there are strict limits to the number of guests in any concession at any given time to ensure protection of the wilderness, wildlife residents and the ultimate guest experience.

-The greatest Botswana luxury safari is focused on meaningful experiences, immersion in the bush and the opportunity to get up close to wildlife, learning all about the environment from charismatic local guides.
+The greatest luxury Botswana safaris are focused on meaningful experiences, immersion in the bush and the opportunity to get up close to wildlife, learning all about the environment from charismatic local guides.

 More on Botswana Safaris